canjs/can-element/readme.md

 - __returns__ <code>{[CanElement](#canelement-function)()}</code>:
   A derived element with CanJS behaviors added.

 #### CanElement `{function}`

-An interface for derived elements using either [can-custom-elements](#customelementelement) or undefined.
+An interface for derived elements using either [can-element](#customelementelement) or undefined.